Gaussian Graphical Models for Partially Observed Multivariate Functional Data: Simulation study

 \section{Simulation study}

-This section investigates the finite-sample performance of the proposed methodology.
-The data-generating mechanism is described in Section~\ref{setting}, together with the evaluation criteria.
-Section~\ref{evaluation} presents the results of the simulations under different scenarios, including a comparison with the univariate imputation procedure of \citet{Kraus}.
+This section investigates the finite-sample performance of the proposed methodology \bt{by an extensive simulation study specifically designed to evaluate important aspects of the methodology, namely curve reconstruction accuracy, precision-matrix estimation, graph recovery, and computational cost.
+We also include a comparison with existing procedures \citep{Kraus} and a study of sensitivity to empirical choices that are made in the inferential procedure.} The data-generating mechanism is described in Section~\ref{sec:setting}, together with the evaluation criteria.
+Section~\ref{sec:evaluation} presents the results of the simulations under a broad collection of scenarios.